cailiemed/image-threshold-adapting/README.md

 # image-threshold-adapting
-this simple codes on Matlab are aiming to remove letters and annotations from colored images, then adapt them to the same color threshold, we tested it's performance on a multicenter breast shear wave elastography images.
+These simple codes on Matlab aim to remove letters and annotations from colored images, and then adapt them to the same color threshold, we tested its performance on multicenter breast shear wave elastography images. codes were written by Dr.Lie Cai and Dr.André Pfob, codes will be submitted together with our manuscript to IEEE Transactions on Image Processing.
+Anyone used our codes please cite our paper after publication.